Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 Note that this function requires curop variable (X86Macroop object representing current macroop), and statements (representing each microop consisting of this X86Macroop).
+Because we are currently dealing with microops, statement should be an instance of Microop clas.

 ```python
 126 def handle_statement(parser, container, statement):